MinnPost/object-sync-for-salesforce/docs/extending-upsert.md

 ### Change the key or value for the upsert match

-Use the `salesforce_rest_api_modify_upsert_key` hook to change an upsert key, or what the field is, by which an object should be matched.
+Use the `object_sync_for_salesforce_modify_upsert_key` hook to change an upsert key, or what the field is, by which an object should be matched.
 This only runs when an upsert operation is already running.

-Use the `salesforce_rest_api_modify_upsert_value` hook to change an upsert value, or what the field value is, by which an object should be matched.
+Use the `object_sync_for_salesforce_modify_upsert_value` hook to change an upsert value, or what the field value is, by which an object should be matched.
 This only runs when an upsert operation is already running.

 ### Make a custom function for matching items